edickie/ciftify/docs/usage/fmriprep_ciftify_BIDS-app.md

   --participant_label=<subjects>  String or Comma separated list of participants to process.
 Defaults to all.
   --task_label=<tasks>            String or Comma separated list of fmri tasks to process.
 Defaults to all.
   --session_label=<sessions>      String or Comma separated list of sessions to process.
 Defaults to all.

   --anat_only                     Only run the anatomical pipeline.
   --rerun-if-incomplete           Will delete and rerun ciftify workflows if incomplete outputs are found.

+  --read-from-derivatives PATH    Indicates pre-ciftify will be read from
+                                  the indicated derivatives path and freesurfer/fmriprep will not be run --func-preproc-dirname STR      Name derivatives folder where func derivatives are found [default: fmriprep] --func-preproc-desc TAG         The bids desc tag [default: preproc] assigned to the preprocessed file --older-fmriprep                Read from fmriprep derivatives that are version 1.1.8 or older

-  --fmriprep-workdir PATH         Path to working directory for fmriprep --fs-license FILE               The freesurfer license file --ignore-fieldmaps              Will ignore available fieldmaps and use syn-sdc for fmriprep --no-SDC                        Will do  fmriprep distortion correction at all (NOT recommended) --fmriprep-args="args"          Additional user arguments that may be added to fmriprep stages --resample-to-T1w32k            Resample the Meshes to 32k Native (T1w) Space --surf-reg REGNAME              Registration sphere prefix [default: MSMSulc] --no-symlinks                   Will not create symbolic links to the zz_templates folder
+  --fmriprep-workdir PATH         Path to working directory for fmriprep --fs-license FILE               The freesurfer license file --n_cpus INT                    Number of cpu's available.
+Defaults to the value
+                                  of the OMP_NUM_THREADS environment variable --ignore-fieldmaps              Will ignore available fieldmaps and use syn-sdc for fmriprep --no-SDC                        Will not do fmriprep distortion correction at all (NOT recommended) --fmriprep-args="args"          Additional user arguments that may be added to fmriprep stages

+  --resample-to-T1w32k            Resample the Meshes to 32k Native (T1w) Space
+  --surf-reg REGNAME              Registration sphere prefix [default: MSMSulc] --no-symlinks                   Will not create symbolic links to the zz_templates folder